 By your use of this website, you agree to the terms and conditions set forth in this Policy.

 As used in this Policy, the term "personally identifiable information" means financial and other personal information about an individual.
-"Personally identifiable information" includes income information, debt payment histories, social security numbers, credit reports, and other information provided by consumer reporting agencies, mortgage lenders, dealers and other participants in the secondary mortgage market.
+"Personally identifiable information" includes, but is not limited to, income information, debt payment histories, social security numbers, credit reports, and other information provided by consumer reporting agencies, mortgage lenders, dealers and other participants in the secondary mortgage market.
 "Personally identifiable information" does not include information that has been "de-identified" so that it no longer can reasonably be identified with a particular individual.

 Circumstances under which we receive personally identifiable information include the following:

-When you visit this website, we collect and store the following information ("Website Visitor Information"): the name of the domain and host from which you access the Internet, such as aol.com; the Internet protocol address of the host server you are using, such as ww3.aol.com; the name and version of your Web browser, such as Internet Explorer; the date and time you access this website; and if you came to us through a link from some other website, the Internet address of the website from which you linked to us.
+When you visit this website or our other websites, we collect and store the following information (collectively, "Website Visitor Information"): the name of the domain and host from which you access the Internet, such as aol.com; the Internet protocol address of the host server you are using, such as ww3.aol.com; the name and version of your Web browser, such as Internet Explorer; the date and time you access this website; and if you came to us through a link from some other website, the Internet address of the website from which you linked to us.

-Cookies: Some parts of this website may use a "cookie," which is a small file that is placed on your computer or other internet-connected device.
-The cookie used for this website captures your internet protocol address, but no other personally identifiable information.
-This website may use a cookie in order to log which pages you visit on the website or to provide certain features during your visit to the website.
+Cookies: Some parts of this or our other websites may use a "cookie," which is a small file that is placed on your computer or other internet-connected device.
+The cookie captures your internet protocol address, but no other personally identifiable information.
+The website may use a cookie in order to log which pages you visit on the website or to provide certain features during your visit to the website.
 You can set your browser to refuse to accept cookies; however, some features of the website may not function properly if you do this.

 Calculators: If you enter information into a financing or affordability calculator offered on this website (such as income, the down payment you want to make, the length of a loan you want or the price of a home you have in mind), that information is not seen or received by Freddie Mac.
 Your computer performs the calculator's functions and the results are displayed in your browser.

-Do Not Track: We track the activity on this website of visitors to this website, but we do not track them when they cross to third-party websites.
-We do not use tracking to provide targeted advertising, and therefore this website does not respond to Do Not Track signals sent by your browser.
+Do Not Track: We track the activity of visitors to our websites, but we do not track them when they cross to third-party websites.
+We do not use tracking to provide targeted advertising, and therefore our websites do not respond to Do Not Track signals sent by your browser.

 We use administrative, technical and physical safeguards to protect the security and confidentiality of personally identifiable information that we receive, including computer files and documents that contain the information.
 Our standards are designed to:

 We restrict access to personally identifiable information to those who need to know the information for our business purposes.
+We follow a corporate records retention program that requires us to destroy information we no longer need for our business or reasonable archival purposes.
 We destroy, erase, or make unreadable such information prior to disposal as required by applicable law.
 Our policies and our agreements with third parties require appropriate security and confidentiality standards to protect the confidentiality of personally identifiable information (including Website Visitor Information) and prohibit its unlawful disclosure.

 We do not store, use or disclose the last four digits of your Social Security Number collected via the Look-up Tool for any purpose other than to respond to the inquiry.